meatcoder/node-access-log/README.md

 access-log
 ==========

-Add simple access logs to any http or https server
+Add simple access logs to any http or https server.
+This version was forked from the original [here](https://github.com/bahamas10/node-access-log).
+It was modified to make the default log output closer to the typical apache access logs.
+It also uses `util.log` as opposed to
+`console.log` for the original.

 Usage
 -----